 Florida is known for its issues with drug crime.
 It is fitting, then that it is also known for its harsh stance on penalties for drug convictions.
 If you have been arrested for drug possession in Hernando, Citrus, or Sumter County or the surrounding areas, including Brooksville, Weeki Wachee, High Point, Hernando Beach, Hill ‘n Dale, Inverness Highlands, Sugarmill Woods, Lecanto, Wildwood, Lake Panasoffkee, or Bushnell, The Law Office of Ashley Aulls, P.A. can fight the drug possession charges and penalties you face.

-Ashley Aulls has over 20 years of experience helping criminal defense clients like you, fighting drug possession and other serious criminal charges.
-He is committed to helping you understand the basics of Florida’s complicated drug law, how your case fits, and keeping open lines of communication for any questions or concerns you may have.
+Ashley Aulls has practiced law since 1996.
+He is passionate about helping criminal defense clients like you, fighting drug possession and other serious criminal charges.
+Mr. Aulls is committed to helping you understand the basics of Florida’s complicated drug law, how your case fits, and keeping open lines of communication for any questions or concerns you may have.
 To see what The Law Office of Ashley Aulls, P.A. can do for your drug possession case in Hernando County or the surrounding areas, call (352) 593-4115 today and schedule your initial case consultation.

 Definition of Drug Possession in Florida